Skip to main content

 Master of Arts for Teachers of Mathematics

 The Master of Arts for Teachers of Mathematics (MAT) degree is ideal for those who are planning on teaching advanced secondary mathematics such as Dual Enrollment calculus or freshman/sophomore level mathematics courses at local universities.
-Additionally, the program provides a solid masters-level foundation for those who are pursuing a Ph.D. in Education with an emphasis in mathematics.
+Additionally, the program provides a solid masters-level mastery of the discipline content for those who are pursuing a Ph.D. in Education with an emphasis in mathematics or a Ph.D. in Mathematics with an emphasis in Education.
+Finally, the program will help graduates develop proficiency in analyzing, evaluating, and synthesizing information, communicating this information effectively as well as an understanding of the ethics and standards in the discipline.

 Master of Arts for Teachers catalog information